YourAnime-moe/youranime.moe/README.md

 You can visit [https://tanoshimu.herokuapp.com](https://tanoshimu.herokuapp.com) to get started (may take a couple of seconds to load up).
 But you will need a username and password to get in.
-[Send me an email](mailto:akinyele.akintola.febrissy@gmail) to get your own login credentials!
+[Send me an email](mailto:akinyele.akintola.febrissy@gmail) to get your own login credentials! *Please note that the contents (ie: videos) of this application are not available publicly for copyright reasons.
+This application is by all means not built for commercial use.*

 ##### Side note
 Also, the version online is running the latest code on the branch `heroku`.
 So this